Hebrews 12:1

 and in this manner, terrifying was the sight; Moses said, “I am terrified and tremble.”

 Paraphrase: Even the man Moses, so marked for his holiness (Numbers 12:3) was struck with horror at what he saw.
-The sight of God’s presence on the mountain made him shake and tremble for fear.
+The sight of God’s presence on the mountain made him shake and tremble with fear.

 Comments: